 My best advice to me and others heading forward would be to get to know the team better.
 Rather than gloss over the box-score statistics and headline news, really get into the facts, the itty-bitty details that make a team.
 Once we do that we can probably understand just how far a team will really go.

-Topics: New Orleans Hornets
+Tags: New Orleans Hornets